-Dr. Anja van Heelsum is Project Coordinator of EU funded H2020 research consortium Advancing Alternative Migration Governance (ADMIGOV) at the Department of Political Science.
+I am associate professor at the Department of Political Sciences and currently the Project Coordinator of EU funded H2020 research consortium Advancing Alternative Migration Governance (AdMiGov).
 Together with 12 partner institutes in Greece, Poland, Spain, Belgium, Denmark, Turkey, Lebanon and Ethiopia, the consequences of migration policies on the ground are studied, with the intention to suggest alternatives.

-Africa (Somalia, Sudan, Ethiopia).
-She applies a multidisciplinary approach to migration and ethnic studies, where insights from psychology, political science, sociology and anthropology meet.
+My regional specialisations are: the Mediterranean area (Spain, Greece, Turkey, Morocco) and the Horrn of Africa (Somalia, Sudan, Ethiopia).
+I applies a multidisciplinary approach to migration and ethnic studies, where insights from psychology, political science, sociology and anthropology meet.

-She has been part of many international research teams, such as the CLIP network, the EURISLAM team and currently the ADMIGOV team.
-She's a member of the European Network for Immigration, Integration and Social Cohesion (IMISCOE) and involved in Metropolis International, which is largest international network of researchers, policy makers, and community groups engaged in identifying, understanding, and responding to developments in migration and diversity.
-For her sabatics she was a visiting researcher in Rabat (Morocco) and Ethiopia (University of Mek'ele and Addis Abeba).
-Also, she is board member of the journal Ethnic and Racial Studies (ERS) and of the PanAfrican Journal of Governance and Development (PJGD)
+I have been part of many international research teams, such as the CLIP network, the EURISLAM team and currently the ADMIGOV team.
+I'm a member of the European Network for Immigration, Integration and Social Cohesion (IMISCOE) and involved in Metropolis International, which is largest international network of researchers, policy makers, and community groups engaged in identifying, understanding, and responding to developments in migration and diversity.
+For my sabaticals I was a visiting researcher in Rabat (Morocco) and Ethiopia (University of Mek'ele and Addis Abeba).
+Also, I am a board member of the journal Ethnic and Racial Studies (ERS) and of the PanAfrican Journal of Governance and Development (PJGD)

 For a full list, see the TAB Publications below, , and for h-index click here.
-Favorites:
+My favorites: